• Skip to primary navigation

 7. When ready to cook preheat the oven to 180°C (350°F).

 9. Fill a frying pan with about 2-3 cm (1 inch) of oil and heat.
-Carefully place 1 – 2 pieces of chicken into the pan, cook for 2-3 minutes or until the under side is golden brown, turn the chicken over and cook the other side until golden.
+Careful place 1 – 2 pieces of chicken into the pan and cook for 2-3 minutes or until the underside is golden brown, turn the chicken over and cook the other side until golden.

 10. Remove the chicken from the pan and place it on the cake rack on the prepared tray.
 Cook the remaining chicken.